1.0 What is CCDT?

 Installing CCDT is a simple process of issuing the following commands:

 The first command downloads a generic installer script.
 The second command is an instruction to run that installer script, specifying (with a double-hyphen parameter) that it's CCDT you want to install.
 You will be prompted at one point for your sudo password, without which the installer cannot install the software in the /usr/bin folder correctly.

 Once you’ve ‘installed’ CCDT in this way, you can run the Classical CD Tagger by simply typing the command:

-However, you can only run CCDT in this way once you have navigated at the command prompt to a folder that contains FLAC files, otherwise, there’s nothing for it to do and it will quit immediately with a large warning message in bright red text!
+However, you can only run CCDT in this way after you have navigated at the command prompt to a folder that contains FLAC files, otherwise, there's nothing for it to do and it will quit immediately with a large warning message in bright red text!

 The program will also check two other things: 1) are any FLAC files present in the directory actually writeable.
 If not, it will throw another bright-red warning and quit.
 By definition a piece of tagging software needs to write tags to audio files! and 2) if will check that a few pieces of prerequisite software are present and throw an error and quit if not.
 Part of the error message displayed will be a command you can issue on most platforms to install the missing software:

 That's the script working on Ubuntu: it knows that a 'sudo apt install' is the correct way to install software on that distro.
 On other distros, it will do its best to give you the correct installation information.
 A particular quirk arises on Fedora, however: